Maurya Express

 The 15027 / 15028 Maurya Express is an Express train belonging to North Eastern Railway zone that runs between and in India.
 It is currently being operated with 15027/15028 train numbers on a daily basis.

 Due to the closure of Dhanbad–Chandrapura line, this train was diverted route to Dhanbad–Netaji Subhas Chandra Bose Gomoh–Chandrapura line.
 Now it has been restored on its previous route.

 Service

 The 15027/Maurya Express has an average speed of 36 km/h and covers 851 km in 23h 30m.
 The 15028/Maurya Express has an average speed of 35 km/h and covers 851 km in 24h 05m.

+History

+The Maurya Express was originally introduced as the Dhanbad–Muzaffarpur Express, providing rail connectivity between the coalfield region of Dhanbad in Jharkhand and Muzaffarpur in Bihar.

+With growing passenger demand, the train was subsequently extended beyond Dhanbad towards the Ranchi region, with its terminal later shifted to Hatia, the principal long-distance rail terminal serving Ranchi.
+This extension improved connectivity between southern Jharkhand and north Bihar.

+In later years, the service was further extended towards Gorakhpur in Uttar Pradesh, establishing a direct long-distance rail link between eastern Uttar Pradesh, Bihar and Jharkhand.

+For a certain period, the train was also extended beyond Hatia to Sambalpur in Odisha, thereby providing enhanced inter-state connectivity between Jharkhand and western Odisha.
+Subsequently, the service was curtailed back to Hatia following operational rationalisation.

+The train presently operates as the 15027 / 15028 Maurya Express, continuing to serve as an important Mail/Express train across eastern India.

-Route & halts
+Route and stops

-The important halts of the train are:
+The important stops of the train are: